GogaSam/forexadel/Task6/README.md

 ## Part 3

-We need to add docker agents for our jenkins master I will have two ubuntu servers with same configuration. ssh in to servers and add the
+We need to add docker agents for our jenkins master I will have two ubuntu agents (servers) with same configuration on aws.
-following line in __/lib/systemd/system/docker.service__ (Use sudo to not get permission errors)
+ssh in to one of the new instances and add the following line in __/lib/systemd/system/docker.service__

 ![alt text](https://s3.eu-central-1.amazonaws.com/tas6.completed.forever/part3.PNG)
 _don't forget to comment out ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock_